 - Organization must be located in and serving the greater Providence area

-The application deadline has been extended to midnight (EST) on June 25, 2015.
+Grants are awarded annually.
+Applications must be submitted by midnight (EST) on June 25, 2015.
 Please note that no assistance will be available after 5 p.m.
 (EST).
 Awards will be announced in September 2015.

 A complete application includes: